CUH Logo

 What does treatment involve?

-Following the initial interview, usually a review appointment will be offered to cover any questions, to agree the contents of an assessment letter and to come up with a plan.
+Following the initial conversation, usually a review appointment will be offered to cover any questions, to agree the contents of an assessment letter and to come up with a plan.
 For many patients, the focus will be towards valued activities and achieving realistic goals.
-You may be recommended self-help information if this is all that you require.
-We will determine whether a cognitive behavioural approach is appropriate for you.
-If this is required, and if you consider you can commit the time, we will work with you to write a treatment plan.
-Alternatively, the outcome may be to recommend referral to other specialist pain teams or services.
+You may find that directed self-help information if this is all that you require.
+We will consider whether a cognitive behavioural approach is appropriate for you.
+If this approach is appropriate, and you are able to commit the time, we will work with you to develop a treatment plan.
+If a cognitive behavioural approach is not appropriate, we may discuss a referral to other specialist pain teams or services.

-A typical treatment plan involves a series of six to twelve appointments of duration one hour carried out with the clinical psychologist.
+A typical treatment plan involves a series of six to twelve fifty-minute appointments carried out with the clinical psychologist.
 Where possible this is on a weekly or fortnightly basis.
-As part of planning treatment, we work with you to agree realistic goals.
-The treatment process involves identifying factors that help to maintain ongoing problems that it may be realistic to work on.
-As well as taking part in sessions, this therapeutic approach usually involves setting homework to complete and information to read between sessions.
-We review progress with you at each session.
+As part of planning treatment, we work with you to agree personalised goals.
+The treatment process involves working together to identify factors that help to maintain ongoing problems with persistent pain that it may be realistic to work on.
+This therapeutic approach usually involves setting homework to complete, which means trying out new strategies for coping in everyday life.
+We review your progress with you at each session.

-There is usually an emphasis on maintaining beneficial change and on working towards discharge.
+There is usually an emphasis on maintaining beneficial change, preventing relapse, and working towards discharge.

 Benefits